thakurdiwakar/Interview-Skills-Development/README.md

 - Python
 - Web Development

+You can suggest some more topics to be covered

 Each topic includes a set of questions to help you prepare for your interview.
 We've curated these questions to cover a wide range of scenarios and job functions, and we've included answers to help guide your preparation.